mraf/openalternative/README.md

 We are also working on other projects you might be interested in:

+- [Dirstarter](https://dirstarter.com) - A Next.js boilerplate for creating directory websites.
 - [EuroAlternative](https://euroalternative.co) - A directory of European alternatives to Big Tech giants.
 - [DevSuite](https://devsuite.co) - A collection of tools for developers.
-- [Dirstarter](https://dirstarter.com) - A Next.js boilerplate for creating directory websites.

 ## Sponsoring

-OpenAlternative is an GPL-3.0-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
-If you'd like to join them, please consider [sponsoring OpenAlternative's development](https://github.com/sponsors/piotrkulpinski).
+OpenAlternative is an GPL-3.0-licensed open source project with its ongoing development made possible entirely by the support of our awesome backers.
+If you'd like to join them, please consider [sponsoring OpenAlternative's development](https://openalternative.co/sponsor).

 If you'd like to support the project, you could also consider [buying our Next.js boilerplate](https://dirstarter.com) which is the foundation of creating directory websites, just like this one.